JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Gamecraft](https://store.steampowered.com/app/1078000/Gamecraft/) Like Roblox but you build anything and then add physics and make games.
 Great reviews.
 - [FPS Creator Classic](https://github.com/TheGameCreators/FPS-Creator-Classic) Wow all the art packs are here too!
 Vague not legally worded license but it clearly says you can sell
 - [PGE](https://wohlsoft.ru/) Platformer Game Engine based on SMB
+- [Black Ice Mod of FPS Creator Classic](http://www.blackicemod.org/) looks so damn cool and explains how to run FPS Creator Classic
+- [ARPG or MMORPG](https://arianne-project.org) Arianne has been around for 15+ years and is still going!
+- [Clonk](https://www.openclonk.org) Like worms and settlers and engine allows for mods
+- [Soldat](https://github.com/Soldat/soldat) Like Worms and a Platformer.
+Made in Pascal.
+- [Teeworlds](https://github.com/teeworlds/teeworlds/) like worms but frantic.
+I like the idea of making this into a full platform game.

 Platformers
 - [SuperTux](https://www.supertux.org/contact.html) Make some levels or enemies or tweak the code for Super Tux.
 Updated 1 hr ago